DAOresearch/awesome-daos/README.md

 - [LexNode](https://www.dealninja.law/) - U.S. attorney with over a decade of experience in the structuring, negotiation and execution of strategic transactions for technology clients.
 - [OpenEsquire](https://smartco.xyz/) - An app to summon smart companies.
 - [OpenLaw](https://dao.openlaw.io/) - Quickly and cheaply deploy DAOs with legal wrappers.
+- [Otonomos](https://otonomos.com) - Quickly and cheaply deploy legal entities on and off chain.

 <br>